Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 A MemberTypes object indicating the type of member to search for.

 **bindingAttr**
-A bitmask comprised of one or more [BindingFlags](#) that specify how the search is conducted.
+A bitmask comprised of one or more [BindingFlags](#) that specify how the search is conducted. -or- Zero, to return null.
-    -or-
-    Zero, to return null.

 **filter**
 The delegate that does the comparisons, returning true if the member currently being inspected matches the filterCriteria and false otherwise.
 You can use the FilterAttribute, FilterName, and FilterNameIgnoreCase delegates supplied by this class.
 The first uses the fields of FieldAttributes, MethodAttributes, and MethodImplAttributes as search criteria, and the other two delegates use String objects as the search criteria.

 **filterCriteria**
 The search criteria that determines whether a member is returned in the array of MemberInfo objects.
 The fields of FieldAttributes, MethodAttributes, and MethodImplAttributes can be used in conjunction with the FilterAttribute delegate supplied by this class.

 #### Returns

-A filtered array of [MemberInfo](#) objects of the specified member type.
-    -or-
-    An empty array of type [MemberInfo](#), if the current [Type](#) does not have members of type memberType that match the filter criteria.
+A filtered array of [MemberInfo](#) objects of the specified member type. -or- An empty array of type [MemberInfo](#) , if the current [Type](#) does not have members of type memberType that match the filter criteria.

 #### Exceptions